 For practices, girls need to wear a leo.
-Most girls wear sleeveless leos under their t-shirt and/or shorts.
+Most girls wear practice leos under their t-shirt and/or shorts.
 You can purchase inexpensive leos online at many different websites.
-I've seen them as low as $11.
-Google "gymnastics leos."
 If a girl is trying out the team and doesn't want to invest in a practice leo right away, she can wear a one-piece swimsuit under her t-shirt and shorts the first week.
 Or, she can borrow a leo from other girls until she has her own.

 Transportation to meets

 Very few schools have gymnastics teams so the meets are held as far away at Port Huron.
 Parents are asked to drive the girls to and from the meets.
 Carpools are arranged.
 The team has no access to a bus.

 The team has a head coach, Rebecca Bajorek, and assistant coaches.
 All are very experienced at coaching high school level girls.

 Prior to the season, a team budget is set.
 The budget and financials are available at anytime for parents to see.
 Contact Margaret Brooks for more information.